siavava/portfolio/content/projects/dl/neural-jl.md

 featured: true
 ---

-As part of a publication exploring the emergence and the state of the art of machine learning, how they work, and the utilities and caveats that that they afford us, I implemented neural networks to demonstrate how predictions work in the context of simple classification and regression problems.
+As part of a <highlight> publication exploring the emergence and the state of the art in machine learning</highlight> and most-importantly
+<highlight> the utilities and caveats </highlight>
+that machine learning afford us,
+I implemented <highlight> neural networks </highlight> to demonstrate how predictions work in the context of simple classification and regression problems.